-- HIDDEN Every time you supply us with the new information it goes to the Business Developer and Architect.
+- HIDDEN Every time you supply us with new information, it goes to the Business Developer and Architect.

-- HIDDEN Our specialists constantly optimize your project, so it could achieve the goals taking less time for development.
+- HIDDEN Our specialists constantly optimize your project to achieve the goals taking less time for development.

 - You get a refined quote and request an SRS for your project.